 In the past, training was the only planned way of developing human resources.
-But now Human Resource Management (HRD) has emerged as an interdisciplinary and integrated approach to the development of human resources.

-In the organizational context, human resource development may be described as a continuous and planned process by • which employees of an organization are helped to:
+But now Human Resource Development (HRD) has emerged as an interdisciplinary and integrated approach to the development of human resources.
+In the organizational context, human resource development may be described as a continuous and planned process by which employees of an organization are helped to:

-(a) Ac equire or sharpen capabilities required to perform various functions associated with the ir present or expected future roles.
-5.

-(b) Develop their general capabilities as individuals and discover and exploit their own inner potential for their own and/or organizational development purpose.

-(c) Develop an organizational culture in which superior-subordinate relationships, teamwork and collaboration among sub-units are strong and contribute to the professional well-being, motivation and pride of employees.
+- (a) Acquire or sharpen capabilities required to perform various functions associated with their present or expected future roles. - (b) Develop their general capabilities as individuals and discover and exploit their own inner potential for their own and/or organizational development purpose. - (c) Develop an organizational culture in which superior-subordinate relationships, teamwork and collaboration among sub-units are strong and contribute to the professional well-being, motivation and pride of employees.

-HRD for Indo Thai in brief is transformation of potential human resources into kinetic human resources for optimisation of the potential capacity of employees.

-Human rather than capital is the key to development.HRD is needed by any organization that wants to grow continuously.
-No organisation can grow and survive in the present-day environment without the growth and development of its people.Inspite of the Economic slow-down the Company recognized the contribution of the employees through structured compensation revision process.
+HRD for Indo Thai in brief is transformation of potential human resources into kinetic human resources for optimization of the potential capacity of employees.
+Human rather than capital is the key to development.
+HRD is needed by any organization that wants to grow continuously.

-The scope of HRD is not limited to the development of the organizational role of the employees but extends to the individuals inner feelings, genius and latent potentialities of those working in the organization.
+The scope of HRD is not limited to the development of the organizational role of the employees but extends to the individual's inner feelings, genius and latent potentialities of those working in the organization.
 Individuals in an organization have unlimited potential for growth and development and this can be multiplied and channelized through systematic efforts.
 The company views human resources as the total knowledge, skills, creative, abilities, talents and aptitudes of an organization's workforce as well as the values, attitudes and beliefs of the individual involved.